 On stage there is a stand with two computerised rotating speakers.
 Speed, direction and distance are controlled by the computer.
 By connecting a sound to a moving speaker, Huba de Graaff tries to alter the medial function of the different transducers as if they are quasi-sources.
 In the ‘canal’ behind the audience is the world of the ‘Blimpies’, self-propelled, light-emitting, translucent sculptures which produce a tuned ‘whee-whoo’-sound.
 A MIDI-fountain and waving plants also contribute to the composition.
 In Corenicken all the equipment is controlled live during the actual performance.
 The concert creates a special sound experience with an unusually wide dynamic scale.

-Huba de Graaff has given concerts and lectures with Corenicken 1991-1993, in Amsterdam, Rotterdam, The Hague, Weimar (Germany), Buffalo (U.S.A.) and Gent (Belgium); concert segments have been broadcast on Dutch Television.
+Huba de Graaff has given concerts and lectures with Corenicken 1991-1993, in Amsterdam, Rotterdam, The Hague, Weimar (Germany), Buffalo (U.S.A.) and Gent (Belgium); part of the concert has been broadcast on Dutch Television.